A still life from the Dutch Golden Age

 Block family archive

-From the late 1920s Josef Block lived in a large apartment at Derfflingerstraße in Berlin-Tiergarten.
+From the late 1920s Josef Block lives in a large apartment at Derfflingerstraße in Berlin-Tiergarten.

 Targeted art theft by Göring’s lead buyer